In the good old days, you could simply send the exact same evergreen tweet over and over again.

 (And considering the importance of getting people to trust your links, you really do want to make every word count.)

-When you’re whipping up some quick variations on a Tweet, try varying the level of specificity you offer.
+When you’re creating your Twitter post schedule and whipping up some quick variations on a tweet, try varying the level of specificity you offer.

 Here’s an example from Vox:

-The Tweet on the left is a lot more specific, even going so far as to include a quote from the article.
-The one on the right is much more vague, and alludes more explicitly to the article’s overall point instead of one of its anecdotes.
+The tweet on the left is a lot more specific, even going so far as to include a quote from the article.
+The one on the right is much vaguer and alludes more explicitly to the article’s overall point instead of one of its anecdotes.

 Here’s another example from Vox: